Contact the CMPA and schedule time to speak to a physician advisor

 Do I have an obligation to be vaccinated against COVID-19?
 What are the repercussions if I do not comply with my facility’s or government’s mandatory vaccination policy?
 Will the CMPA assist me with College or hospital matters arising from my refusal to be vaccinated?

-The CMPA generally assists members with College matters relating to the professional practice of medicine; however, CMPA assistance will not generally be available for matters primarily arising from business or personal issues.
-The CMPA’s assistance for hospital matters is generally limited to ensuring that the member is treated fairly when there is a loss or threat of loss of privileges.
+The CMPA generally assists members with College and hospital matters relating to the professional practice of medicine; however, CMPA assistance will not generally be available for matters primarily arising from business or personal issues.
 The CMPA does not generally extend assistance to members to assist them in advocating for changes to government, hospital or College policies.

 Members are encouraged to contact their provincial/territorial medical association or federation for more information regarding policy initiatives and measures with respect to mandatory vaccine policies.